vagharsh/Jen2Spinnaker/README.md

 Release Notes
 ---------
-v 1.1
+v 1.2
-- Added a progress bar for the pipelines loading.
+- Added connection check and a warning message if no connection.
-- Inputs are now trimmed for whitespace before pushing to Jenkins and Spinnaker.
-- Other UI enhancements.

 Release notes are available [here](release.md).